 To finish this hike in Wan Chai, cross Stubbs Road and enter Wan Chai Gap Road.
 Walk down the trail as it twists and turns past Bowen Road’s Fitness Trail.

-The Wan Chai Gap Road finishes at Kennedy Road, which runs above and parallel to Queen’s Road East.
+The Wan Chai Gap Road finishes at Kennedy Road, which runs above and parallel Queen’s Road East.
 Cross the road and then take any of the steps down to Queen’s Road East.
 You should emerge next to Hopewell Centre.
 And yes, the entrance to the Wan Chai MTR is right across Hopewell Centre.

 Mount Nicholson and Mount Cameron